Marathi cinema: Origins: 1913–1925

 Marathi cinema is the oldest film industry in India.
-Dadasaheb Phalke is widely considered a pioneer and founder of Marathi cinema and Cinema of India.
+Dadasaheb Phalke is widely considered a pioneer and the founder of Marathi cinema and, to a greater extent, the cinema of India.
 He brought the revolution of motion pictures to India with his first indigenously made film, Raja Harishchandra, released in 1913.

-Although the film had Marathi and English intertitles, it is considered a Marathi film by IFFI and NIFD, citing that while filming, Phalke had employed a full Marathi crew, including actors.
-Some claim that the first ever Marathi movie was Shree Pundalik of Dadasaheb Torne; it was released on 18 May 1912 at Coronation Cinematograph, Bombay.
-But this claim is disputed; it is not considered the first Marathi or Indian film because it was not a movie in the true sense; it was a recording of a then popular theater play; the cameraman who filmed that movie, Jonson, was a British national; it was processed in London; and the negative also remained in the United Kingdom.
+Although the film had Marathi and English intertitles, it is considered a Marathi film by IFFI and NIFD, citing that, while filming, Phalke had employed a full Marathi crew, including actors.

+Some claim that the first ever Marathi movie was Shree Pundalik, directed by Dadasaheb Torne, and related on 18 May 1912 at Coronation Cinematograph, Bombay.
+However, some dispute this, claiming that it is not considered the first Marathi film as it was allegedly a recording of a then popular theater play.
+The cameraman who filmed that movie, Jonson, was a British national; it was processed in London; and the negative also remained in the United Kingdom.

 Kolhapur was a centre of film production in the twentieth century.
 Maharashtra Film Company's Sairandhri (1920), starring Balasaheb Pawar, Kamala Devi and Zunzarrao Pawar, was the first Indian film to cast women artists.
-Notably, Sairandhri became the first Indian film to face censorship by the British Government.
+Sairandhri became the first Indian film to face censorship by the British Government.
 Because of his special interest in sets, costume design and painting, he chose episodes from Maratha history for interpreting in the new medium and specialized in the historical genre.
 Baburao Painter made many silent movies till 1930, including Surekha Haran (1921), for which he brought the best camera of the time, manufactured by Bell & Howell, and Savkari Pash (Indian Shylock) in 1925, a social film based on a short story by Narayan Hari Apte.
 Baburao was not particularly keen on the talkies, for he believed that they would destroy the visual culture so painfully evolved over the years.